New Car Price Terms You Need to Know

 One thing to keep in mind: for these fees to be valid, they must be included on the car invoice.
 If a dealer attempts to add on an advertising cost not stated on the invoice, they are trying to increase their earnings.

-Also known as “Additional Dealer Profit (ADP), “Dealer Adjustment,” or “Additional Dealer Markup (ADM),” dealer markups fall under this category.
-These are the costs to be on the lookout for and, if at all feasible, avoid.
+Dealer markups, also known as “Additional Dealer Profit (ADP),” “Dealer Adjustment,” or “Additional Dealer Markup (ADM),” fall under this category.
+These are the costs to watch for and, if feasible, avoid.

 Market adjustments are typically observed with newly produced, highly anticipated modern cars or those with a long customer waiting list.

-You can try to bargain for a lower price, but if the vehicle sells well, the dealer will have little motivation to cooperate with you.
-If you must be the first on your street with a hot new model, this will be the price you must pay.
+You can try to bargain for a lower price, but if the vehicle sells well, the dealer will be less motivated to cooperate.
+If you must be the first on your street with a hot new model, this is the price you must pay.

 However, if you can be patient and wait a few months before purchasing, these dealer modifications will generally disappear after the demand has cooled off and the supply is ample.

-Once supply and demand level off, the markup will become additional depreciation; there are few situations where you’d be able to reclaim that money.
+Once supply and demand level off, the markup becomes additional depreciation; there are few situations where you can reclaim that money.

 Are market adjustments negotiable?